 The role of the pharmacists during the orientation block are to introduce all new pharmacy residents to the department and to their specific practice areas.
-The pharmacy faculty will also prepare and present topic discussions and didactic sessions on their particular practice areas of expertise to help prepare the residents for clinical rotations.
+The pharmacy faculty will also prepare and present topic discussions and didactic sessions on their areas of expertise to help prepare the residents for clinical rotations.

-All staff pharmacists are expected to introduce each new resident to the daily tasks of the pharmacy department with regard to order verification, preparation, and dispensing of medications.
+All staff pharmacists are expected to introduce each new resident to the daily tasks of the pharmacy department regarding order verification, preparation, and dispensing of medications.